TJM-TGC/mlb-win-totals/notes.md

 a_19 = os.path.join("Resources", "2019_team_data.csv")
 a_20 = os.path.join("Resources", "2020_team_data.csv")

+# -- I was looking at For Loops but am not that good at those.
+It would make the data look cleaner too.

 that way we only have to change code in one place rather than in 21-16 = 5 places if our code gets snapped up for whatever reason or if we just want to play around with the code